The e\~ne product over a commutative ring

-This theorem results from the next result that is more general and that shows that the e\~ne-product respects Hadamard-Weierstrass factorization of entire functions of finite genus.
+Moreover, the e\~ne product $\star : \cE_{\lambda} \times \cE_{\lambda} \to \cE_{\lambda}$, $(f,g)\to f\star g$ is continuous for the topology of uniform convergence on compact subsets. \end{theorem} This theorem results from the next result that is more general and that shows that the e\~ne product respects Hadamard-Weierstrass factorization of entire functions of finite genus.
 We recall that the genus $\rho$ of en entire function $f$ is the minimal integer so that $f$ can be written

 where $F\in \CC [z]$ is a polynomial of degree $\leq \rho$, and the infinite product is uniformly convergent on compact subsets of $\CC$.
 The factorization for general entire functions is due to Weierstrass.
 The above factorization for functions of finite genus is due to Hadamard.
 If no such $\rho$ exists then the genus is infinite.
 We have $\rho\leq \lambda\leq \rho+1$ (see for example \cite{A} p.
 209).